Clinician Resources

 Clinical and laboratory monitoring during treatment

-· Patients should be counseled return immediately if adverse events occur
+· Patients should be counseled to contact their treatment provider immediately if adverse events occur

-· Gastrointestinal side effects may be ameliorated by timing administration after a meal
+· Gastrointestinal side effects may be ameliorated by timing pill administration after a meal

 · Patients should avoid alcohol consumption and sun exposure during treatment